Want to make some extra money without leaving your home? Lucky for you, there are plenty of great online side jobs you can pick up.

 What Makes One Online Side Job Better Than Another?

 Not all online side jobs are created equal.
 Some require tedious labor and long hours for little pay, while others provide autonomous work and lucrative rates.
-We want to help steer you towards side hustles with high-income and high-happiness potential.
+We want to help steer you toward side hustles with high income and high happiness potential.

 Here’s what to look for in an online side job: